CenturyLinkCloud/PublicKB/Runner/job-service.md

 The updated schedule document will be your response.

-Note: We will need to save the id field for later to delete the schedule.
+Note: We will need to save the ID field for later to delete the schedule.

 **Entity Definition**